thargy/modbus-scanner/README.md

 # Modbus Scanner

-This is a prototype repository to attempt to create a fast scan of the modbus for devices, in python.
+This is a prototype repository to attempt to create a fast scan of the modbus for SolarEdge inverters, in python.

+It does so by chunking the device ID range and scanning quickly, then slowly each chunk in turn.

 ## Usage